carbonblack/cbapi-python/examples/threathunter/threat_intelligence/README.md

 |`description`|string|`[iocs_v2]`|[[IOCv2 Format](https://developer.carbonblack.com/reference/carbon-black-cloud/cb-threathunter/latest/feed-api/#definitions)]|
 |`severity`|integer|`visibility`|string|

-The `input_validation` function checks for the existence and type of the five required values, and (if applicable) checks the optional values.
-The function takes a list of dictionaries as input, and outputs a Boolean indicating if validation was successful.
+The `push_to_cb` function checks for the existence and type of the five required values, and (if applicable) checks the optional values, through a Schema.
+See `schemas.py` for the definitions.

 ### Pushing Reports to a Carbon Black ThreatHunter Feed